NGWPC/ripple1d-pipeline/README.md

       ```

 ### Notes on Setup:
+- Using a Linux Operating System is untested.
-It is highly recommended to run all steps using the Windows Command Prompt Terminal Window Application, not the Windonws PowerShell application.
+- It is highly recommended to run all steps using the Windows Command Prompt Terminal Window Application, not the Windonws PowerShell application.

 ---